 She and I left the office with a pamphlet on exercises to reposition her head opposite her preference, a referral to pediatric physical therapy, and a follow-up appointment to check progress one month down the road.
 A month later, her torticollis and plagiocephaly hadn’t improved enough, so she was referred to an orthotics specialist to get her fitted for a baby helmet.

 Now, I think babies in helmets (and babies in glasses) are guaranteed to get smiles from strangers, but it’s tough being the parent going through the stress of having a child with any kind of “diagnosis.”
 Not only are you worried about your child’s health, but you may also be stressing about the cost of treatment and the time needed for so many therapy and medical visits.

 So, what to do if you’re a new parent worried your baby will need helmet therapy?
-Here are answers to some common baby helmet questions readers shared with us on The Everymom’s Instagram.
+Here are answers to some common questions about baby helmets from research, experts, and moms who’ve been there.

 What are baby helmets used for?

 Simply put, helmets (formally known as Cranial Remolding Orthosis—CRO) help correct a baby’s skull shape by redirecting a child’s head growth.

 According to HealthyChildren.org, “the most common cause for baby helmets today is a positional head shape deformity or positional plagiocephaly.
 In a small percentage of cases, children with an abnormal head shape have craniosynostosis.”
 As they mention, this condition occurs when there is an abnormal fusion of the skull bones that results in abnormal skull shape and restricted brain growth.
 This condition is corrected by cranial surgery and may also be followed by postoperative helmet therapy.